 The commodities market offers enormous potential to become a separate asset class for retail investors, arbitrageurs and speculators.
 Trading in commodities is easy to understand as far as fundamentals of demand and supply are concerned.
 Remember, the risk involved is high while trading in commodities market compare to equities.
 So, it’s important for retail investors with conservative and medium risk appetite to analyze the risks and advantages carefully before taking a decision to trade.
 Historically, pricing in commodities futures has been less volatile compared with equity and bonds, thus providing an efficient portfolio diversification option to investors.

-This market trades in a wide range of products which include, precious metals, base metals, crude oil, energy and soft commodities like palm oil, coffee etc. in an organized manner under a strong regulatory body.
+This market trades in a wide range of products which include precious metals (gold and silver), base metals (copper, aluminium, nickel, lead and zinc), energy (crude oil and natural gas), oilseeds (soybean, soy oil, mustard seeds, palm oil) and soft commodities (sugar, cotton) in an organized manner under a strong regulatory body.